Tech-Dex/bme680-server/README.md

 # BME680 InfluxDB and Grafana Setup

 This repository contains the code and configuration necessary to set up a system that reads data from a BME680 sensor, stores it in an InfluxDB database, and visualizes it with Grafana.
+Additionally, it collects system metrics using Telegraf and visualizes them in Grafana (Optional, for RPi temperature monitoring & others).
 The setup uses Docker Compose to manage the services.

 ## Prerequisites